Get Started with Git on Oracle Linux

 3. List all of the files in a Git repository.

-Because you now know that simply listing all of the files in an Oracle Linux directory is no guarantee that Git is also tracking any changes made to them, Git provides a way to confirm the tracked files - the git ls-files command.
+Because you now know that simply listing all of the files in an Oracle Linux directory does not guarantee that Git is also tracking any changes made to them, Git also provides a way to confirm which files it is tracking.

 git ls-files